kubernetes/community/events/elections/README.md

 2. Announce voting schedule to community

 - Should mostly be links to the voter guide and the Steering Committee Charter
-- On kubernetes-dev list, kubernetes-dev slack, and twitter
+- On kubernetes-dev list, kubernetes-contributors slack, and twitter

 3. Executing the Election in CIVS